Kitchen Floor Tiles Buying Guide

 Use this flooring material in your kitchen for a contemporary look that still reminds you of the wonders of the natural world.

-Slate flooring is such an interesting kitchen flooring material partially because each slate tile looks different from every other.
+Slate flooring is such an appealing kitchen flooring material because each slate tile looks different.
 A fully-tiled slate floor doesn’t look like any other in the world.

 In addition to looks and style, slate tile scores high in the functionality department.
 It’s strong and durable, standing up well to cracks, scratches, chips, and more.

-Though slate tiles are resistant to staining and water damage, it must be sealed on a regular basis to give it the longest lifespan possible.
+Though slate tiles are resistant to staining and water damage, sealing regularly is required to give them the longest lifespan possible.

 Use slate tile for your kitchen, and your home resell value goes up.
 Because it’s considered a high-end luxury kitchen flooring material, it can add to the overall value of your home.

 The biggest negative to this flooring material is undoubtedly its high price.
-Slate tile is very expensive, especially when you buy top-grade slate (which you should when used in a kitchen).
+Slate tile is costly, especially when you buy top-grade slate (which you should when tiling a kitchen).

 Like most other natural stone tiles, installing a slate tile floor is a demanding process.
 It’s usually best to leave the installation up to the pros.

 5. Marble Tile Kitchen Flooring

-If an elegant, modern kitchen is what you’re after, few flooring materials do the job quite as well as marble.
+If an elegant, modern kitchen is what you’re after, few flooring materials do the job as well as marble.

-Marble tile is simply breathtakingly beautiful.
-It’s long been a staple of high-end, ultra-luxurious kitchens where chic style is just as important as overall functionality.
+Marble tile is quite breathtakingly beautiful.
+It’s long been a staple of high-end, ultra-luxurious kitchens where chic style is just as crucial as overall functionality.

 Highlights of marble tile flooring in the kitchen include the wide variety of colors it’s available in as well as its highly polished appearance that allows individual colors to shine even more brightly and dramatically.

 Unfortunately, for such highly-valued flooring material, marble tile has its fair share of drawbacks, especially when used in the kitchen.

 While it is waterproof, it gets very slippery when wet.
 Some types of polished marble are even slippery when completely dry.